1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: U.S. institutions of higher education and non-profit non-academic research organizations (museums, observatories, laboratories, professional societies).
+According to the current listing, eligibility includes: U.S. institutions of higher education and non-profit non-academic research organizations (museums, observatories, laboratories, professional societies).
 No restrictions on number of proposals per PI or organization.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.